-- All Applicants will be background checked in accordance with Pennsylvania Dept. of Ed.
+- Must comply with background checks in accordance with Pennsylvania Dept. of Ed.

 - Computer skills and knowledge to work with basic programs

-- Willingness to work with Adolescent boys, or College age, young adults
+- Willingness to work with Adolescent boys, or College aged young adults

 - Must be highly energetic, observant, and aware and must be an individual of integrity.